-PMW 2018-042 by Kenneth L. Gentry, Jr.
+PMW 2020-081 by Kenneth L. Gentry, Jr.

 As John writes, Israel has been a part of the Roman regime for almost a century.
 As such she enjoyed special leagues of “friendship and mutual alliance” which began with Julius Caesar (Jos.
 Ant.
-14:10:1 §185).
+14:10:1 §185; cf. Leon 8-11).
 Her love for Caesar was so great that after he was murdered, Jews wept for many nights at the site of his cremation (Suetonius, Jul.
 84:5).
 Josephus, a priestly member of the Jewish aristocracy, praises Julius and records many of the treaties with the Jews which were established by Caesar and later Roman authorities (Ant.
 14:10:2-25 §190-267).
 He then declares: “there are many such decrees of the senate and imperators of the Romans and those different from these before us” (Ant.
 14:10:26).
 Israel engages these alignments despite her OT prophets condemning unholy alliances as harlotry (e.g., Hos 7:11; cf. Rev 5 Excursus).
 As noted above, the exercise of the Land beast’s authority is “in his [the Roman emperor’s] presence” (13:1a).
 Later in Rev 17 we will see Israel’s alliance symbolized by a harlot engaged in a drunken sexual orgy with the sea beast.
 Continue reading

 PMW 2020-033 by Kenneth L. Gentry, Jr.